 When negotiations grind to a halt, injured victims have no choice but to march into court and file a lawsuit.
 There is no other way to ensure fair compensation for an accident.

 Filing a lawsuit is very complicated.
 A person must learn the rules of civil procedure and evidence, as well as personal injury law.
 Few people have the time to learn all of this, but any misstep could be disastrous.
 A person could easily lose a case or have it kicked out of court for failure to follow the rules or timely submit legal documents.

+Therefore, it is in your best interest to hire an attorney after being hit by a commercial truck.
 At MG Law, our attorneys know how to file a lawsuit in the correct court following the proper procedures.
 We can also ensure that we make the strongest case possible.

-A Top Notch Lawyer is Affordable
+A Top-Notch Truck Accident Lawyer is Affordable

 Some people want to tackle their own case because they don’t want to pay a lawyer’s fee.
 This is a mistake.
 Without a lawyer, many victims end up with far less money than they could get with an attorney’s help.

 Truck accident lawyers are affordable.
 At MG law, we work on a contingency fee agreement.
 Essentially, we forego any lawyer’s fees until we win your case.
 At that point, we take a percentage of your settlement or court award.
 The percentage is agreed to ahead of time.

 This arrangement works for all parties involved.
 We have a direct incentive to maximize the amount of money in a settlement, which also benefits our clients.
 We also have no incentive to take on a case that we believe lacks merit.

 Contact MG Law for a Free Truck Accident Consultation